Oxford Fresco

 The roadmap: What’s coming and when?

 The Fresco roadmap outlines the planned development and release waves.
-The first wave has just been released (June 2025), focussing on core functionality such as content creation, editing, and publishing.
+The latest wave has just been released (November 2025), including the launch of the first simple sites on the platform.
 Future waves will expand on this foundation, delivering more advanced features in response to evolving University needs.

 View the latest edition of the roadmap to understand what features are currently available, and what’s coming next.